FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_intro/apriltag-intro.rst

 The above samples represent different formats, or **families**.
 A project typically uses a single AprilTag family.

-This year, FTC uses a common family called **36h11**.
+This year, *FIRST* Tech Challenge nuses a common family called **36h11**.
 A PDF showing the numbers 0 through 20 from the 36h11 family can be downloaded here:

 - :download:`AprilTag PDF 0-20 <files/AprilTag_0-20_family36h11.pdf>`

 Each number is the ID code of that tag.

 Here’s an AprilTag representing **ID code 2**.
-The FTC software recognizes and overlays the ID code onto the image (small blue rectangle **ID 02**).
+The SDK software recognizes and overlays the ID code onto the image (small blue rectangle **ID 02**).